We Offer Same Day Service M-S 8AM-5PM

 What Carbon Monoxide Detectors Can Do

 A carbon monoxide detector is a device that senses the presence of carbon monoxide (CO) in a building.
-The detectors are typically either battery-powered or AC-powered, and they sound an alarm when they detect the presence of CO.
+The sensors are typically either battery-powered or AC-powered, and they sound an alarm when they detect CO.
 Carbon monoxide detectors are required by law in many jurisdictions.
+CO detectors can’t prevent CO poisoning, but they can warn you when there are high levels of CO in the air.
+That gives you time to get to fresh air and call for help.

-A working CO detector can literally be a life-saving appliance—it’s worth taking a few minutes to install one (or replace the batteries in yours).
-And detectors are fantastic AFTER you have everything checked because they don’t sound until at least 50 PPM or parts per million and that’s already too late for most people–it’s BACK UP for safety.
+CO detectors are available at most hardware stores.
+They’re not very expensive, and they could save your life.
+If you don’t have a CO detector in your home yet, or it’s been over five years since you replaced your batteries (yes, they do need batteries!), now is the time to take action.
+A working CO detector can be a life-saving appliance—it’s worth a few minutes to install one (or replace your batteries).
+And detectors are fantastic AFTER you have everything checked because they don’t sound until at least 50 PPM or parts per million, and that’s already too late for most people–it’s BACK UP for safety.

-For help, call us at Triple Play Home Services, and we’ll give you a closer look at how installing CO detectors can save you and your family from the risks of CO poisoning.
+For help, call us at Triple Play Home Services, and we’ll give you a closer look at how installing CO detectors can save you and your family from the risks of COpoisoning.

 405-283-3977